-The "GKA" is an absolutely vast conservation area extending more than 21.000 km2, and holds both the government-owned Kruger National Park ("KNP") and a large number of private reserves (unfenced towards the KNP).
+The Greater Kruger Area is an absolutely vast conservation area extending more than 21.000 km2, and holds both the government-owned Kruger National Park and a large number of unfenced private reserves.

-To the west and south of GKA are the two South African provinces of Limpopo and Mpumalanga.
+To the West and South of Kruger are the two South African provinces of Limpopo and Mpumalanga.
 In the north is Zimbabwe, and to the east is Mozambique.
 It is now part of the Great Limpopo Transfrontier Park, a peace park that links Kruger National Park with the Gonarezhou National Park in Zimbabwe, and with the Limpopo National Park in Mozambique.

-The GKA is part of the Kruger to Canyons Biosphere, an area designated by the United Nations Education and Scientific Organisation (UNESCO) as an International Man and Biosphere Reserve (the “Biosphere”).
+The Greater Kruger Area is part of the Kruger to Canyons Biosphere, an area designated by the United Nations Education and Scientific Organisation (UNESCO) as an International Man and Biosphere Reserve (the “Biosphere”).

 It is home to the widest diversity of wildlife in South Africa and delivers some of the best game viewing in the world, has no "extreme" seasons, is easy to get to, and the accommodation is of the highest standards, at affordable prices.
 These factors combined make it hard to beat.
 A safari doesn't get much better than in Kruger!
 It can get crowded though.
 It attracts over a million visitors each year.
 By comparison; this is ten times as much as the Serengeti in Tanzania.

 Kruger National Park is one of the largest game reserves in Africa.
 It covers about 19000 km2 and extends 360 kilometres from north to south and 65 kilometres from east to west.